 A problem one can ofter encouter while shooting is the

 the range of brightness values which can be reproduced in a correct manner.
 Toward

 higher brightness values it is limited in a rather sharp way by the saturation of

-the photodiods, in other words by the moment in which the photodiods are
+the photodiods, in other words by the moment in which the photodiods are "full"

 This means that it is not possible to improve the apparent dynamic range just by

 working on the exposure curve, since in this way the darker parts would show inacceptable

 amounts of noise when lightened.

 An alternative solution is represented by the fusion of differently exposed pictures.

 Real HDR photography (High Dynamic Range photography) is based on the modelling